DrYenyen/PPPwnGo-Guide/README.md

 [+] Heap grooming...
 or
 [+] Scanning for corrupted object...failed
-close the cmd window and start over the exploit proccess including - 7.
-Go back and be ready to press on *Test internet connection*
+close the cmd window and start over the exploit proccess including -
+7. Go back and be ready to press on *Test internet connection*

 # Running the exploit C++
+From the 3rd dropdown menu choose *the PPPwn c++ (Default)* option
+Press on *Back*
+Press on the big green *GO* button